March Art Activities for Upper Elementary

 “This was a really great twist to the usual New Year’s Resolutions.
 My students are enjoying creating their “selfie”.
 I am loving how different and creative each student has created their character.
 Thank you for this product.”

-Celebrate New Year 2025 with these no-prep, fun coloring pages.
+Celebrate New Year 2026 with these no-prep, fun coloring pages.
 With this creative, warm, and cool colors art lesson, you can gently encourage students to set goals and work imaginatively this January.
 This resource is updated for free each year at the end of November.
-The challenge is to see if ‘2025’ stands out from the background when the coloring page is finished.
-Your students’ artwork will make an eye-catching January bulletin board display for the beginning of the new year!
+The challenge is to see if ‘2026’ stands out from the background when the coloring page is finished.
+Your students’ artwork will make an eye-catching January bulletin board display to kick off the new year!

 ⭐️⭐️⭐️⭐️⭐️ Catherine says,